docsastests/docsastests.github.io/_posts/2024-08-10-ci-with-github-actions.md

 ## The Lazy Way

-If you don't want to go through all of the steps above, you can just fork the [doc-detective-ci-cd starting point branch](https://github.com/nikomancy/doc-detective-ci-cd/tree/starting-point) which contains the files you would get from following the above instructions.
+If you don’t want to go through all of the following steps, you can fork the [doc-detective-ci-cd starting point branch](https://github.com/nikomancy/doc-detective-ci-cd/tree/starting-point).
+This branch contains the files and code you would get from following the instructions in this post.

 Download the contents of the branch, add them to your own repository's `gh-pages` branch, and push them to origin.